What backgrounds do successful PHS applicants typically have?

 Students are expected to be in attendance at all of their classes.

-Students may also need to attend a viva in September.
+Students may also need to attend a viva in August or September 2025.

 Is it okay if I arrive in Cambridge after term starts, or leave early, or miss some teaching?